AdaSouls/CIPs/CIP-0888/README.md

 ## Implementation: how does it work?

 The implementation allows developers to define constraints on each SBT collection (like a native script), a beneficiary and an **`Issued`** status.
 The tokens go to a script address that also adheres to the same constraints and additionally checks that the claimant matches the beneficiary and that the token status is **`Issued`**.
 If everything is okay, the `claim` only modifies the status to **`Claimed`** and sends it to the same address as before.
-This means that tokens in **`Claimed`** status could only be claimed by unique beneficiaries, certifying that the credential belongs to them, despite not being in their wallet.
+This means that tokens in **`Claimed`** status could have only be claimed by unique beneficiaries, certifying that the credential belongs to them, despite not being in their wallet.

 Finally, burning a token is allowed by anyone who meets the criteria that was initially stated in the policy (for example, they are among the signers).
 The token can be in either **`Issued`** or **`Claimed`** status.
 So even if the beneficiary claimed the token, it can be burnt.